GioVAX/iwa-oauth/README.md

 ## Disclaimer

-This is not an officially supported Google product, and the code in this repository is provided as a head start for developers that intend to implement their own approach to OAuth flows.
+This is not an officially supported Google product, and the code in this repository is provided as is as a head start for developers that intend to implement their own approach to OAuth flows.

+This implementation is based on the features currently available to IWAs, and will be updated when any new developments of the IWA infrastructure are launched.